turbot/pipes-docs/docs/accounts/org/billing.md

 ### Manage Subscription

 You can cancel the subscription by clicking the **Cancel Subscription** button.
-The cancellation will occur at the end of the free trial, or the current billing period.
-Once cancelled this will result in the suspension of all your workspaces.
+The cancellation will occur at the end of the free trial or the current billing period.
+Once canceled, all your workspaces will be suspended.

 ## AWS Marketplace Subscription